Collaborative and Restorative Response in San Rafael, CA

 Prior to July 2014: The Youth Pilot Project was a State Program in which funds that are set aside to place children/youth in group and foster care homes were used to serve qualifying minors and their families to keep children/youth in their own home.
 The idea was to keep these minors safely in the home when possible by using the Youth Pilot Project funds to pay for services when the services needed could not be obtained for 1.
 Free, 2.
 The cost of the service exceeded the family’s ability to pay, or 3.
 When a specialized service was needed.
 Marin County’s Health and Human Services contracted with CFRP to facilitate team meetings by using our Family Network Model.

-July 1, 2014 The Youth Pilot Program is no longer a program supported by the State.
-During the time that CFRP worked with the Youth Pilot Program, it was able to help keep an average of over 85% of children served out of foster care or from going to a higher level of care.
-CFRP is grateful to the Department of Social Service - Children and Family Service (CFS) for their partnership.
+July 1, 2014 The Youth Pilot Program ended as a program supported by the State of CA. During the time that CFRP worked with the Youth Pilot Program, it was able to help keep an average of over 85% of children served, out of foster care or from going to a higher level of care.
+CFRP is grateful to the Department of Social Service – Children and Family Service (CFS) for their partnership.
 CFRP and the Department of Social Services (CFS) continued to work together during Fiscal year 2014-15 to serve families in Marin County.
 The focus with CFS during this time was to help reduce the recidivism of families and minors that the Department served.
 While Marin County had one of the lowest placement rates throughout the State, they had on the other end one of the highest recidivism rates in the State.
-Our task was to work with families who were primarily involved in "Family Reunification" and "Family Maintenance" with CFS.
+Our task was to work with families who were primarily involved in “Family Reunification” and “Family Maintenance” with CFS.
 Our time frame in working with the families referred to us was to be from 6-9 months.
-While it has been a popular statement to say that "It takes a village to raise a child," I actually believe that it takes parents to raise children and family and friends can be helpful to this end.
+While it has been a popular statement to say that “It takes a village to raise a child,” I actually believe that it takes parents to raise children and family and friends can be helpful to this end.
 It is important when helping families to have a place where honest discussions can take place.
-The meetings where everyone wants to just "feel-good" without doing the hard work will often have superficial results.
+The meetings where everyone wants to just “feel-good” without doing the hard work will often have superficial results.
 We hope to continue to help families and teams feel supported and do the hard work that helps keep families together.